DukeDeWett/Pytest/README.md

 # Pytest
-Here I am planning to upload all my pytest tests for a lot of different websited Each website is made for sole purpose of being tested automatically.
+Here I am planning to upload all my pytest tests for a lot of different websites.
+Each website is made for sole purpose of being tested automatically.

 ### Install